nievergeltlab/global_ancestry/README.md

 Open ancestry_pipeline.sh.
 Modify the script where directed (where it says "User:"), giving the paths to relevant files.

 ## Output
-the .predpc_header file contains all relevant information (subject IDs, projections onto reference population PCs, ancestry proportion estimates, and overall ancestry group classification).
+the .predpc_oneweek.header file contains all relevant information (subject IDs, projections onto reference population PCs, ancestry proportion estimates, and overall ancestry group classification).
 The pdf file contains a plot of subjects projected onto reference population PCs.